pyqtgraph/pyqtgraph/CONTRIBUTING.md

 * pytest-xdist
 * Optional: pytest-xvfb

+If you have pytest < 5, you may also want to install the pytest-faulthandler plugin to output extra debugging information in case of test failures.
+This isn't necessary with pytest 5+ as the plugin was merged into core pytest.

 ### Tox

 As PyQtGraph supports a wide array of Qt-bindings, and python versions, we make use of `tox` to test against most of the configurations in our test matrix.
 As some of the qt-bindings are only installable via `conda`, `conda` needs to be in your `PATH`, and we utilize the `tox-conda` plugin.